athaeryn/buildhosts/README.markdown

 to xip.io) and create all the necessary entries to access any of the hosts while passing any of the IPs to xip.io.

+### Manginx

+Also included in `manginx`, a script that helps with using xip.io with nginx.

 Installing & Running the Script
 -------------------------------